 - Coarse sea salt- If using fine sea salt, cut the amount in half.
 Regular table salt often has a grainy texture and metallic aftertaste.

 - Shredded chicken– Or chopped!
 Use leftover chicken from another recipe but also feel free to grab a rotisserie chicken at the store, a can of chicken or deli chicken.
+Make our baked chicken breast for dinner and make an extra.

 - Bacon– I strongly recommend making your own bacon and crumbling it.
 Bacon bits are a little chewy and often make up for actual flavor with just salt.